openfl/OpenFLDevelopersGuide/handling-events/event-handling-example-alarm-clock.md

 ## Notifying others of the alarm {#notifying-others-of-the-alarm}

 Like the Timer class, the AlarmClock class provides an event that allows other code to receive notifications when the alarm goes off.
-For a class to use the event-handling framework built into ActionScript, that class must implement the flash.events.IEventDispatcher interface.
+For a class to use the event-handling framework built into Haxe, that class must implement the flash.events.IEventDispatcher interface.
 Most commonly, this is done by extending the flash.events.EventDispatcher class, which provides a standard implementation of IEventDispatcher (or by extending one of EventDispatcher’s subclasses).
 As described previously, the AlarmClock class extends the SimpleClock class, which (through a chain of inheritance) extends the EventDispatcher class.
 All of this means that the AlarmClock class already has built-in functionality to provide its own events.

 Other code can register to be notified of the AlarmClock class’s alarm event by calling the addEventListener() method that AlarmClock inherits from EventDispatcher.
 When an AlarmClock instance is ready to notify other code that its alarm event has been raised, it does so by calling the dispatchEvent() method, which is also inherited from EventDispatcher.